VahidMostofi/proactive-pscale-data/README.md

-# proactive-pscale-data
+# Proactive and Pscale Data

+#### For more insight on the data format in Proactive, refer to Proactive source code. https://github.com/VahidMostofi/Proactive

-### For data of MOBO on theoritical data please refer to https://github.com/VahidMostofi/mobo-run
+#### For data related to MOBO runs on proactive on analytical experiments, please refer to https://github.com/VahidMostofi/mobo-run